 The string of the domain, as well as policies in place of DotKids will ensure that the domain namespace will be more relevant to these target groups.
 Concrete actions that DotKids has taken include the design of Sunrise registration policies where we prioritize non-governmental organization (NGO), children centric organizations, children’s product manufacturers, suppliers, importers and crafters.
 Moreover, the Guiding Principles that the registrants would need to agree ensure the registrants would design the website for kids on a best-efforts basis.

 Although after the Sunrise and Landrush policies, the domain names will be sold on a first-come-first serve basis, DotKids have policies the in place even after the initial stage of registration.
-The Protection Scheme will ensure things would not deviate from what we intended to.
+The Eligibility Requirements and the Protection Scheme will ensure enforceable measures that are effective.

 More details please refer to sections 18(a) and (b) above.